Michael Avenatti charged with defrauding Stormy Daniels

 When Avenatti was first charged with defrauding other clients and extorting Nike in March, Daniels said she was "saddened but not shocked."

 She added on Twitter that she had fired Avenatti a month earlier after "discovering that he had dealt with me extremely dishonestly."
-She did not elaborate.

 Associated Press writer Tom Hays contributed to this report.